• Home

 VEGAN or PALEO ?

-For decades, the diet wars have pitted advocates for the low-carb, high-fat paleo diet against advocates of the exclusively plant-based vegan diet and dozens of other diets leaving most of us bewildered and confused.
-For those of us on the sidelines, trying to figure out which approach is best has been nearly impossible - both extreme diets have unique benefits and drawbacks.
+For decades, the diet wars have pitted advocates for the low-carb, high-fat paleo diet against those supporting the exclusively plant-based vegan diet, along with many other approaches, leaving most of us bewildered and confused.
+For those of us on the sidelines, trying to figure out which approach is best has been nearly impossible; both extreme diets have unique benefits and drawbacks.
 But how can it be, we've asked desperately, that our only options are bacon and butter three times a day or endless kale salads?
-How do we eat to reverse disease, for optimal health, longevity, and performance.
-How do we eat to reverse climate change?
+How do we eat to reverse disease, achieve optimal health, longevity, and performance?
+And how do we eat to reverse climate change?
 There must be a better way!
-One more option you should read,
+One more option you should read about is the Pegan Diet.
+It even aligns well with various exercise programs and can be complemented by working with a personal trainer or focusing on senior fitness.
+Hit the button below and give a listen to the sample.

 Find out more